 Defining statistics means adding statistics to the standard NN feature space

-- Action: Select each class as active classes and press execute.
+- ACTION: Select each class as active and press execute.
 (In parameter window > checkmark all classes > Right click classification algorithm in process tree > execute)

 The classification process will classify all objects in the entire image based on the selected samples and the defined statistics.
-It will classify each object based on their closeness to the training set.
+It will classify each object based on its closeness to the training set.

 If you are unhappy with the nearest neighbor classification final product, there are still a couple of options to improve the accuracy.

 Here is a list of options to improve your classification: